Mars Group > Phoenix

-Since the subsurface ice is believed to ubiquitous in the landing area there is no need for the lander to be mobile.
-Instead the lander uses a 2.35 m (7.7 ft.) long robotic arm to collect soil and ice for analysis on the main platform.
+Since the subsurface ice was believed to be ubiquitous in the landing area there was no need for the lander to be mobile.
+Instead the lander used a 2.35 m (7.7 ft.) long robotic arm to collect soil and ice for analysis on the main platform.

 Payload with Danish contributions